- Written by london.pe

 - Please submit only photocopies of supporting requirements.
 The Philippine Embassy will not be liable for the loss of original copies of supporting documents during the application process.

 - Incomplete applications will immediately be returned to the applicant.
 We can only return your passport and visa application forms in the event that the envelope you have provided us can only accommodate both documents.
 Therefore, please make sure you are able to provide us with a special delivery envelope that can fit all your documentary requirements so we can return all your documents in the event that your application is unsuccessful.
+An application may be filed again only after one (1) month from when the applicant receives the official decision from the Embassy regarding his/her previous visa application.

 - Incomplete visa applications will immediately be returned to the applicant.